LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 ## Create a Fork for Selected Module

 If you want a modification that uses a particular module, you must fork that module to your GitHub account.
+You will repeat the Fork and Modify steps for each module.

 1. Log into your GitHub account
-1. Right click (or control click) on the URL in the table above to open in your browser
+1. Right click (or control click) on the URL in the table above
-1. This shows the repository you need to fork
+1. This opens a new browser tab at the URL of the repository you need to fork
-1. Tap on Fork
+1. Tap on Fork, your fork will show up in the tab

 Remember - you can only have a single fork of a given repository.
 If you already have a fork, you don't need another one; but it must be a fork from the URL listed above.

+!!! question "I already have a fork"
+    Go to [Existing Fork for Module](#existing-fork-for-module) and follow the directions there.

 When you fork a repository, the default branch is the one that is forked.
 That is ok.
 Only include that default branch when forking.